-JCB Tasting Salon & Atelier by JCB opened in Yountville, appropriately on Valentines Day 2016.
+JCB Wine Bar & Lounge opened in Yountville, appropriately on Valentines Day 2016.
 There is no other walk-in tasting room in the Napa Valley that comes close to the diverse and visually impressive selection of interior decor.
-As you enter, the tasting room is an assault on your senses and you aren’t sure what to feast your eyes on first.
-Pay attention to the details which you will certainly miss if you try to absorb this tasting room in it’s entirety at once – the leopard pattern on the bar chairs, the gold leaf decorating the tables, the golden horn shoe shaped spittoons, the details of the crystal, the interesting selection of books – the list goes on and on.
+As you enter, the tasting room is an assault on your senses, and you aren’t sure what to feast your eyes on first.
+Pay attention to the details which you will certainly miss if you try to absorb this tasting room in its entirety at once – the leopard pattern on the bar chairs, the gold leaf decorating the tables, the golden horn shoe shaped spittoons, the details of the crystal, the interesting selection of books – the list goes on and on.

 This tasting room is a showcase of creativity if you will, both with the selection of wine offered and the pieces of art and decorative items for sale.
 It is the vision of creative mastermind, vintner Jean-Charles Boisset.
 Born in Burgundy he grew up surrounded by vineyards and the wine business.
 His parents Jean-Claude and Claudine founded their first winery in 1961 – today the family collection has grown significantly with wineries located in France, Italy, California and Quebec.

-There are four JCB tasting experiences/locations within the JCB collection including this one, as well as at Raymond Vineyards in the Napa Valley, DeLoach in neighboring Sonoma County and inside the lobby of the Ritz Carlton in San Francisco.
-Their Yountville location is the only one that is open to the public by walk-in, the JCB lounge at Raymond requires an appointment and it is recommended to make an appointment to visit the one in a room off of the lobby at The Ritz-Carlton, San Francisco.
+There are three JCB tasting experiences/locations within the JCB collection including this one, as well as at Raymond Vineyards in the Napa Valley and inside the lobby of the Ritz Carlton in San Francisco.
+The Yountville location is always open to the public by walk-in, the JCB lounge at Raymond requires an appointment and it is recommended to make an appointment to visit the one in a room off of the lobby at The Ritz-Carlton, San Francisco.

 It is refreshing to discover a tasting room where the staff are extremely well trained in both wine and the heritage of the items for sale here (not always the case with walk in tasting rooms) – but again, this is not exactly a typical walk-in tasting room.